What is the Exchange Packet?

 How does a Packet work … for Sellers?

-Material for sale is assembled into 10-sheet Booklets.
-The booklets are approximately 8 inches by 5 inches (so that they fit into the travel boxes we use to post them out in).
-Empty booklets can be obtained from the Packet Secretary at 60p each (plus postage), or you can make your own up.
+Material for sale is assembled by the Seller into 10-sheet Booklets.
+The booklets are about 8 inches by 5 inches (so that they fit into the travel boxes we use to post them out in).
+You can make the empty booklets up yourself, or you can obtain them from the Packet Secretary at 60p each (plus postage).
 You will normally use cellophane strips or stamp hinges etc to hold items on a page (though it is obviously preferable not to use stamp hinges on unmounted mint stamps).
-Once made up, you can re-use booklets for fresh material in later Packets.

-The seller will first acquire some booklets and assemble his or her material into one or more of these booklets.
+The seller will first make or acquire some booklets and assemble his or her material into one or more of these booklets.
 Each booklet will normally contain material from a single collecting area only (see above).
-Large covers or other documents can be submitted in envelopes or plastic wallets the same size as the booklets.

-The Packet Secretary will then group together a number of booklets into a Packet (usually between 3 and 12 booklets per Packet), pack them into one of the travel boxes, and start the Packet off on one of the Circulation Lists.
-Packets will usually cover just one area of interest (see above list), but mixed Packets can also be provided.
+The Packet Secretary will then group together a number of booklets into a Packet (usually from 3 to 12 booklets per Packet), pack them into one of the travel boxes, and start the Packet off on one of the Circulation Lists.
+Packets will usually cover just one area of interest (see above list), but mixed Packets may at times be provided.
 Each Circulation List is made up of circulation members with similar declared interests.

 Each Packet will be accompanied by a Master List of the contents for that Packet, and also a number of Purchase Slips to be completed by buyers.